 0. No measures;

-1. Recommend not leaving house and/or recommend limiting domestic movement;
+1. Recommend no leaving house and/or recommend not to travel between regions/cities;

 Restrictions on international travel